 We work with ASEAN Member States to ensure implementation of ACTIP commitments, especially in connection to victim rights.

-The ASEAN Convention Against Trafficking in Persons, Especially Women and Children (ACTIP) represents a collective statement of the region’s commitment to fighting the exploitation of its citizen.
+The ASEAN Convention Against Trafficking in Persons, Especially Women and Children (ACTIP) represents a collective statement of the region’s commitment to vulnerable groups in Southeast Asia.

 Dimensions of victim rights in the ASEAN context